Lea la versión en español de este blog aquí.

 There is currently a lot of hope in promoting the common points of the global agenda of indigenous peoples, which combines questions and actions on identity, land, and development.
 At the end of the day, the world has silenced them and embraced dredgers, mines, and pipelines for centuries.
 "Could it be that it now is time to embrace [a] holistic relationship between man and nature like the one our indigenous peoples have?
 At least, that is the position of an Ecuadorian leader who will participate in the workshop.

-*Carlos is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Carlos is a researcher at the Center for Law, Justice and Society (Dejusticia).